DEFRA/dst-guides/process/accessibility.md

 # Accessibility

-All of our digital services must be accessible to everyone who needs them.
+All of our digital services must be accessible and inclusive to everyone who needs them.

 We must research, design, develop and test according to [GOV.UK guidance](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction).

 Underpinning this guidance are the [Web Content Accessibility Guidelines (WCAG) version 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/glance/) which we must follow to levels A and AA.
-Following these guidelines helps us ensure that people with a wide range of needs, including people who use assistive technologies, are likely to be able to use our services.
+This helps us ensure that people with a wide range of needs, including people who use assistive technologies, are likely to be able to use our services.

 Internal services must also be accessible.
 Approximately 10% of civil servants who have declared their disability status have a disability.
 [Accessibility guidance for internal services​](https://www.gov.uk/service-manual/design/services-for-government-users#accessibility)